 Depending on where you live, you might be able to find the gin or aquavit at your local shop, but if you can’t, talk to the store manager and make a request.
 The Apothecary items, on the other hand, are only available at the distillery.
 Each batch represents an exploration of ideas.
 Lee admits that their creativity is fueled by a desire to make what they like to drink.
 There’s a Greek styled ouzo, rum made from Hawaiian turbinado sugar, and white whiskey, to name a few, but these are small batches that probably won’t last long.
 Bar managers and restauranteurs have been known to walk out with cases of the small bottles.
 A good example is their first ever Oregon Whiskey.
 It’s gone.
 You can still buy a delicious blended version which they say has become very popular as a mixing whiskey, but the rule here is obvious: if you taste something you like, buy it.

 After trying almost everything, we left with an armload of precious cargo, convinced we could make room in our suitcase (the Limited Line fits snugly inside a shoe).
 It’s hard not to make comparisons to the big producers in Kentucky that we recently visited, but whereas bourbon makers strive for consistency in a single product, House Spirits enjoys the freedom to experiment—and the experiments are working!
-I am looking forward to trying more, and I can’t wait to see what they will do next.
+We are looking forward to trying more, and I can’t wait to see what they will do next.